PackPlay & EnrichCamp

 Dogs that participate in our daycamp service must be spayed or neutered if they are over 2 years of age.
 Females that are in season are not able to attend daycamp until after their cycle has completed.

-We introduce new dogs to Day Camp slowly over an entire day.
-New dogs that are approved to try daycamp will sign up for their first day evaluation.
-On this day your pup will work with our daycamp manager/supervisor and the daycamp monitors who will evaluate their behavior, temperament, and understanding of basic obedience.
-Your evaluator will fill out an evaluation form that goes over the dogs willingness to work with staff in the different areas of our facility including our camp rooms and play areas.
+We introduce new dogs to PackPlay slowly over an entire day.
+New dogs that are approved to try PackPlay will sign up for their first day evaluation.
+On this day your pup will work with our camp counselors who will evaluate their behavior, temperament, and understanding of basic obedience.
+Your evaluators will fill out an evaluation form that goes over the dogs willingness to work with staff in the different areas of our facility including our camp rooms and play areas.
 If your pup does well then they will have a chance to meet some new playmates.

 Our evaluators take into account the many factors that may affect your dog’s behavior when at our facility such as if your dog is demonstrating puppy behavior, if the weather may be causing a change in behavior, adaptability, and much more.
 We will not fail a dog unless we have concerns for the safety, health, and well being of your dog, other clients dogs, or the staff.
 We do our best to try and work with all dogs that come to our facility and offer training for those that need some work in areas such as handling or obedience.

 At Dawgs in Motion we are always putting the safety and happiness of all of our guests first.
-With this in mind there are some cases where we may decline a dog for our daycamp group play.
-Listed below are a few of the more common reasons a dog may not be a good fit for the pack play option.
+With this in mind there are some cases where we may decline a dog for our group play.
+Listed below are a few of the more common reasons a dog may not be a good fit for pack play.

 Aggression: This is an obvious one.
 Dogs that show aggression towards the staff or other dogs are not a good fit for group play.
-If the aggression is being demonstrated due to fear we would be willing to work with the dog through training playdates to help acclimate and socialize your pup and help them become more comfortable.
+If the aggression is being demonstrated due to fear we would be willing to work with the dog through training and our solo EnrichCamp option to help acclimate and socialize your pup and help them become more comfortable depending on the individual dog and the behavior being shown.
 Dogs that show aggression out of dominance or reasons other than fear or lack of confidence would be referred to our in-home trainer.

 Face-barking: Just like with mounting, this is often a way for dogs to initiate play and communicate with one another but when it becomes excessive and your dog does not listen to corrections from staff and their other companions, it can lead to other dogs becoming stressed and uncomfortable which in turn can cause altercations.